-Ms. Pratima Gurung is an academic activist involved in research and advocacy since 2004 and works on gender, disability, indigenous, marginalized groups and intersectional issues.
+Ms. Pratima Gurung is an academic activist involved in research and advocacy since 2004 and works on gender, disability, indigenous, marginalized groups and intersectional issues at community level.
 She is a faculty member of Padmakanya College, the only government College in Nepal providing women education.
-She founded NIDWAN in 2015 with an aim to be voices of voiceless who are excluded at all levels.
-In addition, she is a Global Advisory Member of Disability Advocacy Right Funds and General Secretary of Indigenous Persons with Disabilities Global Network and Asia Focal person.
+She founded NIDWAN in 2015 with an aim to be voices of voiceless who are excluded at all level.
+In addition, she is a Global Advisory Member of Disability Advocacy Right Funds and General Secretary of Indigenous Persons with Disabilities Global Network and Asia focal person.

 Ms. Jamuna Tamang is a young Tamang indigenous woman with physical disability belonging to a remote village of Sindhupalchowk, one of the 2015 earthquake affected districts.
 She is currently pursuing her study in Management and playing a key role in the effective development of NIDWAN.
 She works as a facilitator to unite young women with disabilities and engage them to develop and groom their capacity.
 Jamuna is also a wheelchair sport player and cultural dancer, and contributes to mainstreaming disability through sports